Skip to content

 • Egeria's documentation provides guidance on how to use this technology to deliver business value.

-What is included in Egeria?
+Summary - What is included in Egeria?

 Egeria provides Apache 2.0 licensed standards and technology to support the deployment of the open metadata ecosystem.
+This is augmented with reference data, connectors and services to provide out-of-the-box solutions to common data management and governance problems.

 Raise an issue or comment below